COVID-19-AI-Research-Project/EMAR-Mini/Devices/3/Documentation/Installation/Installation.md

 &nbsp;

 # Introduction
 The following guide will take you through setting up and installing the  [EMAR Mini Emergency Assistance Robot](https://github.com/COVID-19-Research-Project/EMAR-Mini "EMAR Mini Emergency Assistance Robot") device 3 of 3.

+Device 3 homes the software for the near-realtime object detection and depth sensing for measuring distances.

 &nbsp;